leeenglestone/RemarkableTemplates/README.md

 Note: You will need to update the console application `Credentials.cs` with your own Syncfusion LicenseKey OR replace this code with a different HTML to PDF library.

+## Want a preview without a licence?
+You can still create the PDF without a Syncfusion license key, but it will include "Syncfusion Trial" wording.

+To do this, in `src\HtmlToPdf.ConsoleApplication\Program.cs`

+Comment out the following lines

+`
+if (string.IsNullOrEmpty(Credentials.SyncfusionLicenseKey))
+    throw new Exception("You need to provide your own Syncfusion license key or find another tool that will generate a PDF from HTML");
+    `

+and

+`Syncfusion.Licensing.SyncfusionLicenseProvider.RegisterLicense(Credentials.SyncfusionLicenseKey);`

 ## How I designed my ideal yearly planner template
 First I designed my ideal layout